Nekololizu/NekoTweakMod/README.md

 **Item/crafting related:**

+- Hellforge,Adamantite Forge & Titanium Forge now also work like demon/crimson altars for crafting

 - Cell phone now makes a portal like "potion of return" when you go back home (Recall & Return potions still have a faster "use time" to keep them useful) (On/off toggle in game QoL)